 Coronavirus and election concerns have really spooked the market lately with the S&P 500 down -6% on the week.
 There are more than a couple of reasons for this weakness.
 Cases of coronavirus are ramping up and there appears to be little cohesion or plan to tackle the escalating number of cases.
 The US election […]

-There’s a lot of conflicting information on the web when it comes to stop losses.
+Do professional traders use stop losses?
+On the whole, they do.
+But there’s a lot of conflicting information circulating that makes this an interesting topic to discuss.
 Recently I saw a YouTube video explaining that professional traders don’t use stop losses because doing so alerts market makers and algorithms to where their orders are.
-This is mostly nonsense especially in liquid markets with thick order books.
-The […]
+This […]

 You’re probably aware of how difficult financial trading can be and how much luck plays a role in results.
 Latest figures from Finance Magnates show that in the year up to August 2017, 76% of CFD traders lost money.
 As shown by the graphic below, some brokers were better than others: But it gets worse. […]

 In this post I will be sharing 10 tips that can help you to build better trading strategies and become a better systematic trader.
 These tips contain little things that are often overlooked or ignored.
 They’ve helped me and many of the traders I’ve worked with.

 Traders are all different.
 But to be successful some things are unavoidable.
 This list of trader essentials can serve as a rite of passage for every aspiring trader.
 1. Read These Classic Books There are thousands of trading and investing books out there but if you want to be in the inner circle you absolutely […]

 Debate has raged for years as to whether or not technical analysis is actually a useful tool in helping to generate long run profits in the markets.
 For some, technical analysis is no more than hocus pocus.
 An approach that is based on faith rather than legitimate science.
 For others, technical analysis is the foundation of […]